shadowimmage/shadowimmage.github.io/content/page/about.md

 ## Summary

+{{< text_cycle >}}

-I'm a software engineer living in Seattle, Washington, currently working for Classroom Technology & Events (CTE) at the University of Washington.
+I'm a software engineer living in Seattle, Washington, currently working for Academic Technologies at the University of Washington.

-My interests are manifold, from art to computer science.
-I've built my skill set from a position of curiosity, using an analytical approach to problems and their possible solutions, always researching what I don't know.
+My interests span across industries and disciplines, from art to computer science, and games to business intelligence.
+I've built my skill set from a position of curiosity, using an analytical approach to problems and their possible solutions, always learning whenever I have the opportunity.
 I love to learn.
 I solve difficult problems by combining my learning and experience into novel approaches and solutions.

 I'm really interested in security, privacy, and ensuring that data is protected.
 Encryption is fascinating and I think that it should be accessible and usable by everyone to protect themselves and their data.
 I also love diving into data and using it to build automation and business intelligence tools.